SmatchyLaPaglia/HelpfulCGRectExtensions/README.md

 ...
  let proportionallyHorizontalRects = layoutHorizontally(rects: setOfRects centerY: 0.75, margin: 8)
 ```
-*/note: ideally there would also be overloads that let the margin be expressed proportionally as well, but at present, there are not./*
+**note: ideally there would also be overloads that let the margin be expressed proportionally as well, but at present, there are not.**